-In accordance with the Financial Accounting Standards Board ("FASB") guidance relating to business combinations, which, among other things, requires any acquirer of a business (investment property) to expense all acquisition costs related to the acquisition, the amount of which will vary based on each specific acquisition and the volume of acquisitions.
-Accordingly, during the year ended December 31, 2011 the costs of acquisition activity will reduce the Company's FFO.
-For the year ended December 31, 2011, the Company expensed \$2.3 million relating to real estate acquisitions.
+The Financial Accounting Standards Board ("FASB") guidance relating to business combinations requires any acquirer of a business (investment property) to expense all acquisition costs related to the acquisition, the amount of which will vary based on each specific acquisition and the volume of acquisitions.
+Accordingly, during the years ended December 31, 2012, 2011 and 2010 the costs of acquisition activity reduced the Company's FFO.
+For the years ended December 31, 2012, 2011 and 2010 the Company expensed \$1.3 million, \$2.3 million and \$2.6 million, respectively relating to real estate acquisitions.

-The Company considers FFO a meaningful, additional measure of operating performance because it primarily excludes the assumption that the value of its real estate assets diminishes predictably over time and industry analysts have accepted it as a performance measure.
+The Company considers FFO a meaningful additional measure of operating performance because it primarily excludes the assumption that the value of its real estate assets diminishes predictably over time and industry analysts have accepted it as a performance measure.